Call for Papers

 Call for papers can be downloaded HERE.

-I want to register for the conference
+I want to submit the full paper

-Aim & scope
+Aim & Scope

 The conference’s main objectives are identifying and analyzing ways and strategies whereby internationally operating businesses can maintain and raise their competitiveness.
 The conference also concerns sustainability and socially responsible strategies.
 The conference focuses on the whole Central and Eastern European region.
-For the last 22 years, it has constituted a valuable platform linking together excellent researchers and business representatives.
+For the last 23 years, it has constituted a valuable platform linking together excellent researchers and business representatives.
 It creates the opportunity to present recent research and to discuss the future and developments in the changing business environment in the CEE region.

 Main benefits